KahWee - Web Development, AI Tools & Tech Trends

 Setting Up CORS Vary-Origin Headers in AWS S3

-When serving files from S3 to multiple domains, you need the Vary: Origin header to handle caching correctly.
+When serving files from S3 to multiple domains, you need the Vary: Origin header.
 Without it, browsers and CDNs cache the first CORS response and serve it to all origins—breaking cross-origin requests for other sites.

-Say you have assets in S3 that two sites use: example.com and another.com.
-If S3 returns Access-Control-Allow-Origin: example.com to the first request, a CDN might cache that response.
+Say you have assets in S3 that example.com and another.com both use.
+S3 returns Access-Control-Allow-Origin: example.com to the first request.
+A CDN caches that response.
 When another.com requests the same asset, it gets the cached response with the wrong origin, and the browser blocks it.
-The Vary: Origin header tells caches: "This response changes based on the Origin header, so don't reuse it for different origins."
+Vary: Origin tells caches: "This response changes based on the Origin header.
+Don't reuse it for different origins."

 The configuration

-S3 generates Vary: Origin automatically when you configure multiple CORS rules.
-Here's what works:
+S3 generates Vary: Origin automatically when you configure multiple CORS rules:

 <?xml version="1.0" encoding="UTF-8"?>